Endpoints and Outcomes Conference 2009:

 Optimizing Clinical Trials in FGID

 On April 15-16, 2009, the Rome Foundation hosted at the Pfister Hotel in Milwaukee, WI the Rome Endpoints & Outcomes Conference: Optimizing Clinical Trials in FGID The meeting provided a unique opportunity to bring together representatives from the academic scientific community, practicing clinicians, the National National Institutes of Health (NIH), regulatory agencies from the USA, Europe and Japan, and several pharmaceutical companies.
-All interested participants shared their commitment the care of patients with functional gastrointestinal disorders (FGID) and looked to this meeting to learn about and help improve clinical trial methodology for patients having these disorders.
+All interested participants shared their commitment the care of patients with functional gastrointestinal disorders (FGID) and looked to this meeting to learn about and help improve the clinical trial methodology for patients having these disorders.
 This “global meeting of the minds” included speakers and participants from the United States, Canada, Europe, Japan, Australia, and Latin America.
 The conference was held at an important time given the Food and Drug Administration’s (FDA) recent patient reported outcomes (PRO) guidance draft and their call to develop valid, reliable and meaningful endpoints for clinical trials for FGID.

 Led by Lin Chang, MD, Chair, the planning committee created a program (download here) that examined the broad range of topics relevant to outcomes in FGID.
 While the conference specifically presented data on IBS, gastroparesis and pediatric FGID, much of the discussion applied generically to other FGID and gastrointestinal motility disorders.